recombee/keboola-extractor/README.md

 # Recombee Extractor for Keboola

-A Keboola Extractor component that fetches recommendations from [Recombee](https://www.recombee.com/) using selected recommendation endpoints and exports them as structured CSV files.
+A Keboola Extractor component that fetches recommendations from [Recombee](https://www.recombee.com/) using a selected recommendation endpoint and exports the results as a structured CSV table.

 ---